Education in Haiti: Primary education

 Although not compulsory, preschool is formally recognized for children between the ages of 3 and 5.
 Around 705,000 children below 6 years of age, representing 23% of the age group, have access to preschool education.
 The majority of preschools are in elementary schools, and most of these are private and concentrated in the West department.
 Tuition costs have increased significantly over the last decade for preschools, going from 1628 gourdes (roughly $41) in 2004, to 4675 gourdes (roughly $117) in 2007, a 187% increase in just 3 years.

 Elementary education is compulsory for children between 6 and 11.
 It consists of 3 cycles of 3 years each, which altogether is called "fundamental education".
 The 3rd cycle is completed either in elementary or in secondary school.
 Enrollment has seen a steady improvement in the last decade.
 According to IHSI, the Haitian Institute of Statistics and Information Technology, school enrollment has gone from 40.1% in 1990 to 86.7% in 2002, representing 2.1 million children.
 Although tuition in public schools is legally free for the first two cycles of fundamental education, equivalent to elementary education, 81.5% of these children go to private schools and pay fees, often due to the limited availability of public schools.
 One hundred forty five districts have no public school and 92% of the 15,268 elementary schools in Haiti are private.
 Tuition costs have increased significantly over the last decade.
 Average tuition for 2nd cycle classes in elementary school has almost tripled since 2000, sometimes going up to 92,500 gourdes ($2313).

+As of 2021 the system is initially a Haitian Creole-medium one, but fourth grade on up becomes French medium.